rubysg/singapore/README.md

 You can also walk to a Taxi stand or flag down a taxi from the street.

-Taxis could be a challenge during raining days.
+Taxis could be a challenge during rainy days.

 ### MRT and Buses